MostlyRice/PrimeSolo_project/README.md

 ### Completed Features

-High level list of items completed.
+High level list of items to complete:

-- [ ] Create binder collection.
-- [ ] Add cards to binder collection.
+- [ ] Add cards to binder collection
-- [ ] Update cards in binder collection.
+- [ ] Update quantity of said card in  binder collection.
 - [ ] Delete cards from binder collection.
+- [ ] Create a "on hover" feature that showcases the card image over the card

 *Stretch goals*

-- [ ] Consolidate like cards in collection.
-- [ ] Create a wants view feature, cards that you are currently seeking
+- [ ] Create a "wishlist" view feature, featuring cards that you are currently seeking
-- [ ] Create a deckbox view feature, a way to keep track of lists that you were using
+- [ ] Create a "deckbox" view feature, a way to keep track of lists that you were using
+- [ ] Within the "deckbox", organize cards in the list by "type of card" (lands, instants, etc)

 ### Next Steps